gomorpheus/morpheus-docs/administration/roles/role_permissions.rst

         - |LibInt| is where Library Automation created and maintained..
 These include Chef, Puppet, Ansible, Salt, Ansible Tower and vRealize Orchestrator.
         - This permission is recommended for those responsible for the integration between |morpheus| and integrated automation technologies.
         -
+      * - Library: Packages
+        - None, Read, Full
+        - Determines access to |LibTemClu|.
+        - |LibTemClu| is where Cluster Packages are created or edited.
+Cluster Packages are associated with Cluster Layouts
+        - This permission is recommended for those responsible for Cluster Layout templating -
       * - Library: Options
         - None, Read, Full
         - Determines access to |LibOpt| - Inputs (Option Types) and Option Lists.